efranlund/ep-gql-mcp/README.md

 "What are Connor McDavid's career stats?"
 → Use search_entities to find player ID, then get_player_stats

+"Show me Connor McDavid's recent games with shots data" → Use search_entities to find player ID, then get_games with playerId (includes homeTeamShots and visitingTeamShots when available)

+"Show me games between Toronto and Montreal this season" → Use search_entities to find team IDs, then get_games with teamIds array

 "Show me the SHL standings"
 → Use get_league_standings with leagueSlug: "shl"